-The type bars are quite remarkable in that they are hinged and flop freely sideways when coming down to print.
+The type bars are quite unique in that they are hinged and flop freely sideways when coming down to print.
 The two sloped guides ensure that the type bars are brought down to the common printing point.

 The other three typewriters with this fascinating design are the North’s, Waverley, and Brooks, all 19th century typewriters.
-The North’s and Waverley can both be seen in this collection.
+The North’s and Waverley can be seen in this collection.

 “SOMETHING NEW – Possessing all good points of other standard machines and some valuable features exclusively its own.
 Writing in full view of the operator, (much time is wasted in lifting the carriage in other machines)”